bumlang936/Stock_Analysis/README.md

 ![2018results](https://user-images.githubusercontent.com/75760493/105090281-d7941380-5a63-11eb-9523-ad6aad266829.PNG)

-However, from the results from the image above, 2018 was not as benefical as 2017.
+However, from the results from the image above, 2018 was not as beneficial as 2017.
 Most of the stocks ended up having a negative return with only 2 stocks (ENPH and RUN) had a positive return.
 Even though there were only two stocks that had a positive return, their returns reached as high as 81.9%, so investing in these stocks would've been very beneficial to the investor.
 10 out of the 12 stocks that were analyzed yielded negative yearly returns, ranging from -3.5% to -62.6%.
 The main stock of interest was the "DQ" stock, which had an amazing yearly return of almost 200% in 2017.
 However, it took a big hit in 2018 by having a yearly return of -63%.

 Code refactoring was a major part of this project.
 The initial analysis was written using a nested for loop - an iterative process within which multiple additional iterative processes are contained.
-An example of the code is shown below
+An example of the code is shown below.

 Refactored Code: